 The following table contains the withholding tax rates that are applicable to dividend, interest and royalty payments from Korea to non-residents under the tax treaties currently in force.
 Where, in a particular case, a rate is higher than the domestic rate, the latter is applicable.
 If the treaty provides for a rate lower than the domestic rate, the reduced treaty rate may be applied at source if the appropriate residence certificate has been presented to the withholding agent making the payment.

-However, a withholding agent should obtain pre-clearance from the tax office before applying a treaty to a resident of a country or a region designated by the MOSF (Labuan, Malaysia is currently designated as such).
+However, a withholding agent should obtain pre-clearance from the tax office before applying a treaty to a resident of a country or a region designated by the Ministry of Strategy and Finance (Labuan, Malaysia is currently designated as such).
 Without the pre-clearance, the withholding agent should apply the domestic withholding tax rates.

 An income recipient that claims a reduced tax rate under a tax treaty should submit an application to the income payer before the income is paid.

-To minimize withholding taxes and calculate the total tax cost of your cross border transaction the IBFD recommends the decision support tool International Tax Expert.
+To identify the exact withholding taxes and calculate the total tax cost of your cross border transaction, further review should be required.